Global Politics Units 3 and 4

 Global Politics is highly regarded as a subject that develops students’ analytical, observation, and critical thinking skills.
 It allows students to develop their awareness of the nature of power, its influence, and to become informed and active global citizens.
 This subject will develop the skills and attributes that today’s employers need.
 They include reading, interpreting and analysis, the ability to evaluate and argue, form independent views, and a high level of written communication.

-The purchase of the following textbooks will also be required: VCE Global Politics Unit 3 & 4 (4th ed.) by Anna-Louise Simpson (Social Education Victoria, 2017).
+The purchase of the following textbook will also be required: Global Politics VCE Units 3 & 4 (1st ed.) published by Social Education Victoria, 2017).
 This is the current edition of the coursebook.

 Things to think about